learn-academy-2023-bravo/week-2-assessment-EddieCarrion/interview-questions.md

 Your answer: Iteration is a process of repeating an action until a particular goal is met.

-Researched answer: Iteration is the process of performing a particular action a certain number of times or until a condition is met.
+Researched answer: Iteration is the process of performing a particular action over and over until a desired outcome is met.

 Resource: Syllabus notes